ashishgupta251/AshishGupta251/README.md

 <p align="center">

-A production-ready <b>Full-Stack Grievance Management System</b> developed using <b>HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB</b>.
-The platform enables users to register, retrieve, and visualize grievances through a secure and responsive web interface powered by REST APIs.
+A full-stack <b>Grievance Management System</b> developed to provide a structured platform for grievance submission and management through a responsive web interface and backend services.

 </p>